openshift/ci-tools/cmd/cvp-trigger/README.md

   where the ephemeral cluster will be created.
 - `RELEASE_IMAGE_LATEST`: Optional.
 A full pullspec of a release payload image which will be used when provisioning the ephemeral testing cluster.
+- `ENABLE_HYBRID_OVERLAY`: Optional.
+Enables the hybrid overlay feature on a running cluster.

 #### Parameters specifying optional operator to be installed on OCP cluster